 Why Columbus Deserves More Culinary Recognition

-Walking into a cozy Clintonville bistro last autumn, I savored a $14 plate of smoked duck confit with persimmon glaze.
-This dish would’ve cost twice as much in Portland or Austin.
-This moment showed why Columbus’s culinary story deserves national attention.
-Columbus vs Midwest food cities isn’t a competition; it’s a revelation.
+Walking into a cozy Clintonville bistro last autumn, you savor a $14 plate of smoked duck confit drizzled with persimmon glaze—a dish that would easily cost twice as much in Portland or Austin.
+In that moment, it hits you: Columbus’s culinary story deserves national attention.
+It’s not Columbus vs other Midwest food cities—it’s revealing something the rest of the country needs to taste.

 Comparing Columbus to Other Midwest Food Cities